phaserjs/phaser/README.md

 * Text bounds would incorrectly displace if the Text resolution was greater than 1 (thanks @valent-novem #2685)
 * TilemapParser would calculate widthInPixels and heightInPixels were being read incorrectly from JSON data (capitalisation of properties) (thanks @hexus #2691)
 * A tinted Texture in Canvas mode wouldn't be updated properly if it was also cropped, beyond the initial crop.
 Now a cropped texture will re-tint itself every time the crop is updated, and has changed (thanks @phoenixyjll #2688)
+* The Weapon.fireRateVariance property was never taken into account internally.
+It's now applied to the firing rate correctly (thanks @noseglid #2715)

 ### Pixi Updates